The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Contribution to the cosmic X-ray background

 where $L_X$/SFR is evaluated following the best-fit metallicity relations from Equation (\ref{eq:metallicity}).
 For simplicity, we do not include the redshift evolution term from Equation (\ref{eq:metallicity_redshift}) as the redshift evolution coefficient was not found to be significant.

 The solid green line in Figure \ref{fig:xrb_emissivity} shows the redshift evolution of X-ray luminosity density obtained using new constraints at $z>3$, with the shaded region representing the $2\sigma$ dispersion.
 The solid orange line shows the expected evolution in the X-ray luminosity density when we ignore any $Z_\star$ dependence of $L_X$/SFR, whereas the blue dashed line shows the predictions from the \citet{mad17} model largely based on the metallicity dependence modelled by \citet{fra13a}.
-As shown by \citet{leh16} and \citet{mad17}, high-mass XRBs become the dominant contributors to the X-ray background at $z>5$, since the contribution from AGN declines significantly \citep{air15}.
-The contribution of hot gas to the background at high redshifts (dotted pink line), calculated using the prescription laid out by \citet{leh16} based on the work of \citet{min12}, remains $\sim1.5$ dex lower than that of high-mass XRBs.
-The low-mass XRB population is also not expected to be a dominant contributor beyond $z>5$, as high-mass XRBs outshine lower-mass ones already at $z>2$ \citep{mad17}.
+As shown by \citet{leh16} and \citet{mad17}, HMXBs become the dominant contributors to the X-ray background at $z>5$, since the contribution from AGN declines significantly \citep{air15}.
+The contribution of hot gas to the background at high redshifts (dotted pink line), calculated using the prescription laid out by \citet{leh16} based on the work of \citet{min12}, remains $\sim1.5$ dex lower than that of HMXBs.
+The low-mass X-ray binary population is also not expected to be a dominant contributor beyond $z>5$, as HMXBs outshine lower-mass ones already at $z>2$ \citep{mad17}.

-Our new constraints on the metallicity dependence and the redshift evolution of the high-mass XRB populations at $z>3$ suggest that their net contribution to the cosmic X-ray background at $z>6$ may be marginally higher than previously modelled.
-We find a $\sim0.25$ dex increase in the X-ray luminosity density due to high-mass XRBs at $z=6$, and the functional form of the redshift evolution of the luminosity density suggests a rising increase at even higher redshifts compared to the predictions of \citet{mad17}.
+Our new constraints on the metallicity dependence and the redshift evolution of the HMXB populations at $z>3$ suggest that their net contribution to the cosmic X-ray background at $z>6$ may be marginally higher than previously modelled.
+We find a $\sim0.25$ dex increase in the X-ray luminosity density due to HMXBs at $z=6$, and the functional form of the redshift evolution of the luminosity density suggests a rising increase at even higher redshifts compared to the predictions of \citet{mad17}.
 At $z\sim10$, for example, our new constraints suggest a $\sim0.4$ dex increase compared to \citet{mad17}.
-This has implications on the X-ray heating provided by the output of high-mass XRBs at the epochs preceding reionisation, in the era of Population III stars for example, where the expected X-ray luminosities and their subsequent impact on the 21cm signatures may be higher \citep[see][for example]{mes13}.
+This has implications on the X-ray heating provided by the output of HMXBs at the epochs preceding reionisation, in the era of Population III stars for example, where the expected X-ray luminosities and their subsequent impact on the 21cm signatures may be higher \citep[see][for example]{mes13}.